Sir-Ian/1004_Mortgage/README.md

 Intelligence, and displays:

 - Validation findings against the canonical schema and UAD rule registry.
-- Raw fields, types, confidence scores, and missing-field heuristics.
+- Raw fields, types, confidence scores, missing-field heuristics, and business-rule flags.
 - A banner when the local fallback payload is used because Azure is unavailable.

 You can pre-populate the demo with `samples/fallback_extract.json` to run without